FDSN/SeedLink/docs/protocol.rst

 Station ID and stream ID
 ------------------------
 Each packet has a station ID and stream ID.
-These are not explicitly included in SeedLink header, but derived from payload programmatically.
+Station ID is included in the SeedLink header while stream ID is derived from payload programmatically.
 In case of miniSEED 2.x and miniSEED 3.x (with FDSN source identifier), station ID is expected to be in form of NET_STA, where NET is network code and STA is station code, and stream ID is expected be in form of LOC_B_S_SS, where LOC is location code, B is band code, S is source code and SS is subsource code.

 Pattern matching
 ----------------